 Though classified as "Orange" by SASSI, these fish have been overfished in parts and may not be caught in estuaries.

 SASSI status – Orange (think twice)

-Currently listed as Green on SASSI’s consumer seafood guide
+Currently listed as Orange on SASSI’s consumer seafood guide

 A traditional delicacy known as "bokkom" and are either salt-dried or smoked